 The goal of this program is to ensure that the private activity bond cap authorized for Texas state and local entities is allocated in a manner consistent with legislative mandates, in the most equitable manner possible and in the best interest of the people of Texas.
 The BRB is responsible for drafting rules and application guidelines to ensure compliance with statutory and federal requirements for the program.
 The agency does not have in-house counsel but relies heavily for legal support from the Public Finance Division of the Office of the Attorney General.

-The BRB primarily allocates the state's volume cap by a lottery process held at the end of October.
-Lottery applications are thoroughly reviewed to ensure compliance with federal and statutory requirements.
+Applications are thoroughly reviewed to ensure compliance with federal and statutory requirements.
 State statute determines the annual set-asides for each of the six subceilings: mortgage revenue bonds, state-voted issues, qualified small issue industrial development bonds, residential rental projects, student loan bonds and all other issues.